Bazhan4ik/claim-clash/README.md

-On this website you will be able to easily find confirmed facts about some political topics
+On this website you will be able to easily find confirmed facts, claims, and discussions about different topics

-1. adding topics
+1. confirming claims
-    1. set up the server
-    2. set up mongodb
-    3. add some sample topics
-    4. retrieve the topics to the frontend
-2. adding claims
+2. facts page
-    1. add the page for that
-3. confirming claims
+3. articles